AdesisNetlife/yawds/README.md

 1. [Download][1] the latest version

-2. Uncompress the `zip` whereever you want
+2. Uncompress the `zip` wherever you want

 3. Run `start.cmd`